krother/refactoring_tutorial/README.md

 To check a flag, we would use its name as a string.
 So the `while` condition in `travel()` would become:

-    while not 'crystal_found' in flags or 'dead' in flags:
+    while not ('crystal_found' in flags or 'dead' in flags):

 Now, we need to change the function `display_inventory()` as well: